← All posts

 4. Consumer AI and legal infrastructure are not the same category

 A consumer chat tool can be useful.
-It is not, by itself, legal infrastructure.
+By itself, it is not legal infrastructure.

 Legal infrastructure requires more: